handav/itp_fall_2018/classes/Class_2/README.md

 In the folder python_midi_processing, there is a Python script to take a midi file and output a text file of the chronological notes from the midi.

 This workshop will require rita.js.
+If you don't already have it, please download the rita-full.js file from [https://rednoise.org/rita/download.php](https://rednoise.org/rita/download.php).

+#### Creating a local server

 p5.js examples require a simple server to host external files.

-#### Creating a local server

 There are many different ways to create a local server.
 Here are some: